mighster/BCB546x-Fall2017-Undercaffeinated/Chang, Lipka, Domier, Hartman-2016.md

 The author conducted a GWAS on all of the traits above using a package called GAPIT within R. The GWAS was conducted using mixed linear model.
 The significant SNPs were then used to look for potential candidate genes using SoyBase.

-This would allow for breeding of varieties with improve disease resistance.
+This would allow for a comprehensive understanding of disease resistance.

 ## Data Workflow Pipeline